Table of Contents

 –John Keats

 Firstly on our list is one of John Keats’s well-known love poems.
-This poem is one of the most famous ballad poems written in Keats’s interpretation of a mediaeval romance.
+This poem is one of the most famous ballad poems written in Keats’s interpretation of a medieval romance.
 This ballad tells the tale of a knight who falls in love with a lovely fairy lady and the rhyming scheme used in this poem is abcb.

 02. “The Rime Of The Ancient Mariner”